Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 (3) Document that the practitioner or directing registered nurse was notified of the decision not to follow the direction or order, or administer the medication or treatment, including the reason for not doing so; and

-(4) Take any other action needed to assure the safety of the client.
+(4) Take any other action needed to assure the safety of the patient.

 (G) A licensed practical nurse shall, in a timely manner report to and consult as necessary with other nurses or other members of the health care team and make referrals as necessary.

-(H) A licensed practical nurse shall maintain the confidentiality of client information obtained in the course of nursing practice.
-The licensed practical nurse shall communicate client information with other members of the health care team for health care purposes only.
+(H) A licensed practical nurse shall maintain the confidentiality of patient information obtained in the course of nursing practice.
+The licensed practical nurse shall communicate patient information with other members of the health care team for health care purposes only, shall access patient information only for purposes of patient care, or for otherwise fulfilling the nurse's assigned job responsibilities, and shall not disseminate patient information for purposes other than patient care, or for otherwise fulfilling the nurse's assigned job responsibilities, through social media, texting, emailing or any other form of communication.

-(I) To the maximum extent feasible, identifiable client health care information shall not be disclosed by a licensed practical nurse unless the client has consented through a properly executed release to the disclosure of identifiable client health care information.
-A licensed practical nurse shall report individually identifiable client information without written consent in limited circumstances only, and in accordance with an authorized law, rule, or other recognized legal authority.
+(I) To the maximum extent feasible, identifiable patient health care information shall not be disclosed by a licensed practical nurse unless the patient has consented to the disclosure of identifiable patient health care information.
+A licensed practical nurse shall report individually identifiable patient information without written consent in limited circumstances only, and in accordance with an authorized law, rule, or other recognized legal authority.

 (A) A certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, or clinical nurse specialist shall do all of the following: